CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

    > This app will not work with earlier versions of Java 8.

 1. Download the latest `funtasktic.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Task manager.
+2. Copy the file to the folder you want to use as the home folder for your Funtasktic.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
    <img src="images/uiv0.5.png" width="600">